BinaryHexer/go-deptrac/README.md

 ## License

-This project is licensed under the GNU AGPLv3 License.
+This project is licensed under the MIT License.
 Please read the [LICENSE](./LICENSE) for the complete details.

 [references]: #
 [deptrac]: https://github.com/sensiolabs-de/deptrac